This is our review of the Sainsbury’s Nectar Credit Card.

 The Sainsbury’s Nectar Credit Card has a decent sign-up bonus.
 8,000 Nectar points will convert into 5,000 Avios.

-The on-going earnings rate of 1 Nectar point per £5 spent is weak, unfortunately.
+The on-going earnings rate of 1 Nectar point per £5 spent is terrible, however, when you compare it with the Barclaycard Avios Mastercard.

 However, earning 2 Nectar points (worth 1.25 Avios) for every £1 spent in Sainsbury’s, Argos or Tu Clothing IS attractive.
-This card may be worth keeping if you are a regular Sainsbury’s shopper and are not earning 1.5 Avios per £1 from a British Airways Premium Plus credit card.
+This card may be worth keeping if you are a regular Sainsbury’s shopper and are not earning 1.5 Avios per £1 from a British Airways Premium Plus credit card or the Barclaycard Avios Plus Mastercard.

 The application form for the Sainsbury’s Nectar Credit Card can be found here.